From the Highlands to the enchanting corners of the cities, there are plenty of romantic places to visit in Scotland.

 The Falls of Bruar, Blair Atholl

 Heading up north, you and your loved one can enjoy the charming surrounds of The Falls of Bruar just outside of Blair Atholl.
 As one of Perthshire’s beloved beauty spots, the collective of waterfalls can be reached by following the designated walking routes as signposted.
 It’s a pleasant climb from the lower falls up, however you will encounter some steep parts of the path along the way but it’s all worth it for lovely views at the top.
+What a lovely date idea if you are planning a trip to Scotland.

 Did you know?